-Clinical Psychologist James Pennebaker, of The University of Texas at Austin, is the leading researcher in the area of using journaling for physical and mental health.
-Pennebaker’s research suggests that writing strengthens one’s immune system as well as one’s mind.
-3 Consistent with those findings, BYL participants will keep either a hard copy, or online journal, of their experiences throughout their time with BYL.
+Clinical psychologist James Pennebaker of the University of Texas at Austin, the leading researcher in the area of journaling for physical and mental health, stands behind this tool.
+Pennebaker’s research suggests that writing strengthens both people’s immune system and minds.
+Putting this research into practice, BYL works with students to journal their experiences during participating in our programs.

-According to research from the America’s Promise Alliance (a foundation founded by former Secretary of State Gen. Colin Powell to enlist volunteers to assist children and youth at all socio-economic levels), schools, communities, and corporations cannot afford to focus solely on academic outcomes.
-Applied skills are essential to personal economic success and to the success of Corporate America, and, by extension, to the future well-being of all Americans.
-4 Rounding out BYL’s programming focus will be soft skills development through real world experience.
-Skills will be enhanced in the areas of: Decision-making, Teamwork, Communication, and Working with Diverse Groups.
+Research from the America’s Promise Alliance, founded by former Secretary of State Gen. Colin Powell to enlist volunteers to assist young people at all socio-economic levels, has shown that schools and communities cannot afford to focus solely on academics.
+Applied skills are also essential to individual and organizational success and to the future well-being of all people.
+BYL’s programming also focuses on soft skills development through real-world experience.
+This competence will be enhanced in the important areas of decision-making, teamwork, communication, and working with diversity.

 Effective Technology Use